txt/ase19/docs/optimize.md

      - Build a committee of learners `M1,M2,M3,...`; each time using 90% of the data, selected at random;
      - Generate predictions across each member of the committee
      - Report the mean and variance of those predictions
+   - Another way is to use a "gaussian process model" (GPM) which is like regression, but it offers a mean and standard deviation on every prediction
+     - GPMs have scale up problems (more than 12 attribtues can be a bother).
 4. Using that model make approximate guesses _ys[n:]_ about the remaining candidates _xs[n:]_
    -  _ys[i] = M( xs[i] )_ for _i &ge; n_.
    - This step can be <u>**VERY FAST**</u> since we are just calling a very small model `M`.